amirothman/genre-erkennung-pipeline/Tutorial.md

 # Feature Extraction

-Congratulations that you got this far.
 Now we will do feature extraction with `sonic-annotator`.
-What we will do is to first convert the audio files into CSV files with features, then convert the CSV files into Numpy arrays and serialize them with pickle.
-We can actually create the numpy arrays directly, skipping the csv files but:
+First we convert the audio files into CSV files with features, then convert the CSV files into Numpy arrays and serialize them with pickle.

-  * I was not aware of it during that time (Haha)
-  * It's actually much slower.
-Probably because the vamp host is a python implementation. audio file > csv > numpy > pickle

 The python script ``extract_features.py`` will be used here.